baohangxing/auto-i18n/README.md

 Commands:
-  init                         Init yo-auto-i18n, generate an new default config file automatically. trans [options] [transPath]  Transform a single file or all files. update [options]             Update other locales Json files by base locales Json file genlsx                       Generate an Xlsx file by locales json files, the frirt line of in the first sheet of the xlsx will have all locales-name and the
+  init                         Init yo-auto-i18n, generate an new default config file automatically. trans [options] [transPath]  Transform a single file or all files. update [options]             Update other language JSON files by base language JSON file genlsx                       Generate an Xlsx file by language JSON files, the frirt line of in the first sheet of the xlsx will have all JSON files names and the
                                `key`
   check                        Check weather all word has been transformed or not help [command]               display help for command